Posted on Leave a comment

 Show your personality

 The difference between you and every other business that does the same thing as you is – drum roll please – you.
 This is particularly true if you’re a one-person business.
-Your character, values and the way that feeds through into your business is incredibly important.
+Your character, values and the way that feeds through into your business are incredibly important.
 Your customers might choose you over your competitors simply because they like the way you come across.
 That could be because you share the same values.
 It could equally be because they feel as if they’re chatting to an old friend when they read your social media posts.

 Find your content focus